 1. Add crushed ice to wine glass

-2. Add Aperol, Prosecco, and soda water to glass.
-Stir.
+2. Add Aperol, prosecco, and soda water to glass.
+Stir, don't shake.

 3. Garnish with an orange slice